Tejas-Pandule/TalkGenie/README.md

-# TalkGenie- OpenAI-based Chatbot Android Application with Image Generation Feature.
+# TalkGenie- OpenAI-based Chatbot Android Application

 #Getting Started
 1. To use the OpenAI-based chatbot Android application, follow these steps: